NSW Perinatal Data Collection (SAPHaRI). Centre for Epidemiology and Evidence, NSW Ministry of Health.

 The implementation of the NSW Aboriginal Maternal and Infant Health Strategy has improved access to culturally appropriate maternity services for Aboriginal mothers.

-The NSW Maternal and Perinatal Committee review each death of a mother or newborn baby to assess the cause and identify any possible avoidable factors.
+The NSW Maternal and Perinatal Mortality Review Committee reviews each death of a mother or newborn baby to assess the cause and identify any possible avoidable factors.
 This information is used to improve services for mothers and babies.

-NSW Ministry of Health at http://health.nsw.gov.au, in particular see annual publication by Centre for Epidemiology and Research New South Wales Mothers and Babies.
-The latest hard copy edition is available at http://www.health.nsw.gov.au/publications/Pages/mothers-and-babies-2010.aspx
+NSW Ministry of Health at http://health.nsw.gov.au, in particular see the annual New South Wales Mothers and Babies report, published by the Centre for Epidemiology and Evidence.
+The latest edition is available at http://www.health.nsw.gov.au/hsnsw/Publications/mothers-and-babies-2016.pdf

 Australian Bureau of Statistics at http://www.abs.gov.au, in particular see Births (ABS Cat no 3301.0)

-Australian Institute of Health and Welfare at http://www.aihw.gov.au in general and in particular AIHW's National Perinatal Statistics Unit and the annual publication: Australia’s mothers and babies.
+Australian Institute of Health and Welfare at http://www.aihw.gov.au in general and in particular the AIHW's National Perinatal Statistics Unit and the annual publication: Australia’s mothers and babies.

 Population and Public Health Division.
-Improved reportingof Aboriginal and Torres Strait Islander peoples on population datasets in New South Wales using recordlinkage–a feasibility study.
+Improved reporting of Aboriginal and Torres Strait Islander peoples on population datasets in New South Wales using record linkage–a feasibility study.
 Sydney: NSW Ministry of Health, 2012.
-Available at http://www0.health.nsw.gov.au/pubs/2012/pdf/imprvd_report_pop.pdf
+Available at: http://www.health.nsw.gov.au/hsnsw/Publications/atsi-data-linkage-report.pdf

 Death or mortality statistics are published at regular intervals in most countries and usually show numbers and rates of deaths by sex, age and other variables.
 A death rate is an estimate of the proportion of the population that dies during a specified period (Last 2001).
 In this report it is expressed as the number of deaths per 100,000 population (person-years).

-The proportion of older people varies between geographic areas and over time and can therefore influence death rate comparisons within these dimensions.
+The proportion of people in different age groups varies between geographic areas and over time and can therefore influence death rate comparisons within these dimensions.
 Age-adjustment (also known as age-standardisation) allows for the comparison of death rates across geographic areas and over time after removing the effects of the different age structures in these dimensions.

 Refer to the Methods tab for more information.

 Death rates from all causes are low in Australia and NSW by international standards.
-The WHO classifies Australia into an ‘A stratum’, with very low child and adult mortality (WHO 2003).
-Comparisons by country reveal that the probability of dying between 15 and 60 years per 1000 population (WHO calculated adult mortality rate) spans from low 50s in selected developed countries to 600-700 in some African counties.
-Australia’s rate was 61 per 1000 in 2008 which placed it at the fifth place (WHO 2010).
+The World Health Organization classifies Australia into an ‘A stratum’, with very low child and adult mortality.
+Comparisons by country reveal that the probability of dying between 15 and 60 years per 1,000 population (WHO calculated adult mortality rate) spans from the low 50s in selected developed countries to 600-700 in some African counties.
+Australia’s rate was 61 per 1,000 in 2008, which placed it in fifth (WHO 2010).